WWE News: Brock Lesnar Added To ‘Monday Night Raw,’ More On His Return – Face-Off With Goldberg Possible Before ‘Royal Rumble’

 As of this time, it isn’t known what Goldberg and Brock Lesnar will do on that episode of Raw, but both will be in attendance.
 It seems as if they are going to continue their feud through the Royal Rumble, but that may be where it ends and both move onto new feuds for WrestleMania 33 in April.

-Goldberg has a new deal in place with the company, as recently reported by Inquisitr, and he’s going to be around for a few months, at least.
+Goldberg has a new deal in place with the company, as recently reported by the Inquisitr, and he’s going to be around for a few months, at least.
 He will appear at the Royal Rumble and WrestleMania 33, but the deal reportedly had him set to appear at Fastlane in March as well.

 Well, a post on the Facebook page for the BMO Harris Bradley Center in Milwaukee has now confirmed that news.
 The post states Goldberg “will return to Milwaukee for the first time in over a decade for #WWE Fastlane on March 5!”
 Included with the announcement was a link to buy tickets for the PPV.